Skip to main content

 By offering code-level insights and correlating backend with front-end data, these tools harness artificial intelligence to drill down into microservices, identify latency in web applications, and optimize end-user experience.
 Whether you're addressing performance problems, leveraging synthetic monitoring, or dissecting SQL calls, an APM solution ensures navigation through every layer of your application's ecosystem.

-What Is a Performance Monitoring Tool?
+What Is A Performance Monitoring Tool?

 Performance monitoring tools are specialized software solutions employed predominantly by IT professionals, system administrators, and developers to gain insight into the health, efficiency, and performance of applications and systems.